PART ONE - PART TWO - PART THREE - PART FOUR

 The only single-disc Looney Tunes releases on this day were Looney Tunes: Reality Check and Looney Tunes: Stranger Than Fiction, sold for $19.98 each.
 Containing Flash-animated webtoons that spoofed reality shows and popular movies, the only bonus features found on the discs were "deleted scenes" from the webtoons and the aforementioned Back in Action DVD-ROM content.
 Sadly, there was no single-disc compilation being offered of classic Warner Bros. cartoons, but amazingly, considering the significance of the franchise's debut on DVD, Reality Check and Stranger Than Fiction were the only two titles in this entire assortment also released on VHS.

 With such a bounty of releases available, it was nevertheless going to be impossible to satisify everyone.
-The cover artwork and menu designs for all the DVDs left much to be desired, relying on decade-old control art with nary the sheen or prestige of the sample artwork from the March survey.
-A number of consumers couldn't understand or accept the "catch all" nature of the compilations, instead wanting everything released in chronological order.
+The cover artwork and menu designs for all the DVDs left much to be desired, relying on decade-old licensing art with nary the sheen or prestige of the sample artwork from the March survey.
+A number of consumers also couldn't understand or accept the "catch all" nature of the compilations, instead wanting everything released in chronological order.

 "If we went chronologically," George Feltenstein said to the press, "we would never see any of the great cartoons because Warner Bros. cartoons really didn't come into their own until the mid- to late-'30s, and even those cartoons aren't the Looney Tunes that people are most familiar with."